• Skip to primary navigation

 Author: Robyn

 This easy white Christmas recipe is a no bake slice with white chocolate, crunchy rice bubbles / rice krispies, coconut, almonds and sweet dried fruit.
-It’s a delicious Christmas recipe that doesn’t require the oven to be turned on, and is alot of fun to make with kids too!
+It’s a delicious Christmas recipe that is a lot of fun to make with kids !

 Course baking